sts10/tidy/readme.markdown

 ### An even more strict "line"

 If we go by [a 1951 Claude Shannon paper](https://www.princeton.edu/~wbialek/rome/refs/shannon_51.pdf), each letter in English actually only gives 2.62 bits of entropy.
-Users can see if their generated word list falls above this (stricter) line by using the `-A`/`--attributes` flag.
+Users can see if their generated word list falls above this (stricter) line -- which I've dubbed the "Shannon line" -- by using the `-A`/`--attributes` flag.

 ## Language limitations

 As a native English speaker, I wrote this program with lists of English (US) words in mind.
 Unfortunately, I haven't tested it with other languages.
-That said, if you have ideas for how to make it more usable for other languages, please open an Issue or submit a Pull Request.
+If you have ideas for how to make it more usable for other languages, please open an Issue or submit a Pull Request.

 ## What's up with the memchr dependency?